 - Using additional libraries to implement routing, global state management, and more.

-At first glance, it may seem that there are so many similarities that there can be no differences.
-But it is not quite correct.
-Let's now look at the main differences and comparison topics.
+At first glance, it may seem that there are so many similarities that there might be no differences.
+Yet, they can be found.

 Vue vs. React Popularity